carboxylman/stackdb/doc/user-guide.md

-Then you need to choose a set of log flags, which enable debug and warning messages in specific components and/or feature areas of StackDB.
+Then you need to choose a set of log flags, which enable debug and warning messages in specific components and/or feature areas of Stackdb.
 Sometimes, the maintainers may recognize where a problem is likely to have originated, and can recommend a set of debug flags that will reduce the total logfile size while still providing enough information to find the bug.
 There are several log *areas*: